mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 Successful Sandbox connections have been made via:
 * Our Inferno testing tool.
-* The CommonHealth app (effectively "Apple Health" for Android)
+* The CommonHealth app

 #### Discussion

-We are in active discussions with the CommonHealth app (effectively "Apple Health" for Android) to get at first connectivity to our FHIR Sandbox, and then next step would be to get a live client operational to have the option for portal members to use the app to obtain their health data.
+MIE is in active discussions with the CommonHealth app to connect both the FHIR Sandbox and a live client for portal patients.
 We also have plans on getting Apple Health Kit connectivity in 2024.

 ### Measure 31: FHIR EHR Provider Scope